Click here for international medical scientific information about Oncology for Healthcare Professionals.

 Click here for general international information for patients, caregivers and the general public.

-BI 891065* is a second mitochondria-derived activator of caspase (SMAC) mimetic, which works by sensitising tumours to immunogenic cell death.1 It is currently undergoing clinical investigation in patients with solid tumours, including a monotherapy dose-escalation phase and in combination with the investigational programmed death-1 (PD-1) inhibitor BI 754091.*2
+BI 891065* is a second mitochondria-derived activator of caspase (SMAC) mimetic, which works by sensitising tumours to immunogenic cell death.1 It is currently undergoing clinical investigation in patients with solid tumours in combination with the investigational programmed death-1 (PD-1) inhibitor BI 754091.*2

 The role of SMAC

-Tumour cells have evolved a variety of strategies to limit or circumvent apoptosis.
-Inhibitor of apoptosis (IAP) proteins are often overexpressed in cancer cell lines and their overexpression in several cancers is correlated with poor prognosis.4
+Inhibitor of apoptosis (IAP) proteins are often overexpressed in cancer cell lines and their overexpression in several cancers is correlated with poor prognosis.3

-SMAC binds directly to some members of the IAP family, and induces the degradation of other IAPs, both of which remove IAPs’ block on caspase-mediated cell death pathways.3
+SMAC, a pro-apoptotic mitochondrial protein that is released into the cytosol in response to cellular stress, binds directly to some members of the IAP family, and induces the degradation of other IAPs.4

 Closing the cancer/immune cycle causes more DAMPs and tumour antigens to be released into the draining lymph nodes.
 This potentially leads to multiple iterative rounds of the cycle, and to further eradication of the tumour.6,7

 Combination PD-1 inhibitor and SMAC mimetic: mechanism of action